Chris’ note: We’re in the middle of a revolutionary trend…

 EVs aren’t like traditional vehicles.
 They run on electricity instead of gasoline or diesel.

-In short, EVs are the future.
-Even Doug Casey thinks so.
+In short, these technologies are the future.
+Even our founder, Doug Casey, thinks so.
 And when Doug gets excited about something, I get him on the phone to find out why.

-Justin: Doug, the last time we spoke, you mentioned how electric vehicles [EVs] will become a huge deal.
-What made you say that?
+Chris: Doug, you’ve mentioned how electric vehicles [EVs] will become a huge deal.
+What makes you say that?

 Doug: There’s no doubt that electric vehicles are going to put an end to the internal combustion engine [ICE].
 I want to not only explain why – but some related changes that are much bigger, that almost nobody has thought about.